Using Oregano Oil Before Bed: How It Impacts Your Sleep & More!

 Oregano oil has been claimed to help correct this condition.

-According to this study, 3 months after using oregano distillate, an increase in the level of good cholesterol was noticed amongst the subjects.
+According to the study, 3 months after using oregano distillate, an increase in the level of good cholesterol was noticed among the subjects.

 Another study on mice fed a high-fat diet for 10 months discovered that carvacrol, the main compound in oregano oil, helped lower their cholesterol level.